MichaIng/DietPi-Docs/README.md

 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

+This website shows logos of 3rd party software and providers which are excluded from the above license.
+They may only be used related to their product, for details, check individual trademark rules and licenses.

 ## Contributing

 There are many ways in which you can participate in this project, for example: